s-hirvonen/PogoBot-Telegram/README.md

 - [x] Persistent watchlists
 - [x] Full multiuser support (same bot can handle multiple users and their watchlists)
-- [ ] Cleanup procedure for deleting expired Pokémen and map images
+- [x] Cleanup procedure for deleting expired Pokémen and map images
+- [ ] Test and document installation on Windows